Adron/adron.github.io/_working/contents/articles/talking-through-ci-cd/index.md

 ---
-title: Talking Through Continuous Integration (CI) and Delivery (CD)
+title: Talking Through Managed or Baked In House Continuous Integration (CI) and Delivery (CD)
 author: Adron Hall
 date: 2017-01-26 14:45:46
 template: article.jade
 ---
-Ok, we have several different scenarios and you're the boss.
-Here are the scenarios for the projects you're working on:
+Ok, we have several different scenarios and let's say you're the boss.
+In each of these scenarios we can assume that CI & CD are going to be mandatory to achieve the team's greatest potential to deliver.
+So the question I'll be attacking is, do we roll our own with Drone.io, TeamCity, continuous integration and delivery or do we get more advantage from utilizing a managed solution like CircleCI, Codeship, or related offerings.
+The following are the scenarios in relation to team size and project that you're heading up:

 ## Scenarios